-- Establish a baseline for the current state of our relationship with Familiar Strangers in urban spaces - Expose changes to the Familiar Stranger relationship based on the 30 year old initial study - Discover how familiarity affects perception of place and thus participation in a typical urban public space
+- Establish a baseline for the current state of our relationship with Familiar Strangers in urban spaces - Expose changes to the Familiar Stranger relationship based on the 30 year old initial study - Discover how familiarity affects perception of place

 Anecdotally, it was obvious that the Familiar Stranger relationship still existed.
 However, it was unclear to what degree the phenomenon was operating in typical public urban settings, especially in light of the widespread adoption of wireless mobile phones and other electronic devices that did not exist during the initial 1972 study.
 We updated Milgram's experiment to see whether his observations were still applicable.